Hot Wheels: 1995–1999: The Treasure Hunt era

-The year 1995 brought a major change to the Hot Wheels line, where the cars were split up into series.
+1995 brought a major change to the Hot Wheels line, where the cars were split up into series.
 One was the 1995 Model Series, which included all of that year's new castings.
 In 1996, the Model Series was renamed to First Editions.
 1995 also saw the introduction of the Treasure Hunt Series (see below).
 The rest of the series included four cars with paint schemes that followed a theme.
 For example, the Pearl Driver cars all had pearlescent paint.

 Sales for the series models soared with another program also introduced that year called the Bonus Car program, causing stores across the nation to have shortages.
 Purchasing the four car sets and sending in the packaging backs plus a handling fee gave you the opportunity to collect the bonus cars, 1 each released for each quarter of the year starting in 1996 through at least 2000.
 Several new wheel designs were also introduced in the 1990s.

 Mattel bought Tyco Toys in 1997.
 Along with the purchase came the company's old competitor Matchbox.
 Arguably the two dominant companies in matchbox-sized cars were now under one roof.

 In 1998, Mattel celebrated the 30th anniversary of the Hot Wheels brand by replicating various cars and individual packaging from its 30-year history and packaging these replicated vehicles in special 30th Anniversary boxes.
 In 1999, Hot Wheels Interactive was launched.